benb05/ruawatrain/README.md

 **Roster**: Benjamin Belotser, Josiah Moltz, David Deng

-This project is a recreation of the PacMan.
+This project is a recreation of PacMan.
 If finished before deadline, we plan to add a gamemode `Hunted` where the player attempts to hunt the Pacman, which is an AI.

 ### How to Run
 - Open Terminal